ModelEarth/localsite/info/data/totals/README.md

 ~~~
-# Format as 1 decimal using Billion, Million, K and scientific notataion.
+# Formats as 1-decimal using Billion, Million, K and scientific notation.

 def format_cell(input, format):
     # If format is none or blank, return input as it is